clarkshu123/HW1_CS/README.md

 # FinTech Case Study: JP Morgan Coin

 ### 1. Overview and Origin
 In February of 2019, JP Morgan announced that it would be launching a blockchain-powered digital currency called JPM Coin, a stablecoin that has its value pegged to the U.S. dollar.
 The goal is to allow their customers, especially among institutional investors, to make instantaneous payments using blockchain-based technology.
-As Umar Farooq said, head of digital treasury services and blockchain at JP Morgan, > "Exchanging value, such as money, between different parties over a blockchain requires a digital currency, so we created the JPM Coin".
+As Umar Farooq said, head of digital treasury services and blockchain at JP Morgan:
+> "Exchanging value, such as money, between different parties over a blockchain requires a digital currency, so we created the JPM Coin".

  JPM coin is significantly different from cryptocurrencies such as Bitcoin, for example, it is redeemable at 1:1 ratio for the US dollar whereas Bitcoin cannot be exchanged with other currencies or valuable assets such as gold.